raza1315/kind-k8s-3tier-app/README.md

      2. CREATE DEPLOYMENT YAML AND SERVICE YAML (BOTH IN TEST-NS NAMESPACE) AND APPLY THEM TO K8S CLUSTER. cluster type can be LoadBalancer for cloud, this will provide you a load balancer (ELB -> ELASTIC LOAD BALANCER (AWS) ) WITH PUBLIC IP

 ## CHECK THE MANIFEST/YAML FILES FOR CREATING DEPLOYMENTS AND SERVICES.

+## I am using the Internal Cluster IPs of frontend and backend service for proxy pass